Constitute a Québec Business Corporation

 Fees and terms of payment

-For the fees payable for the certificate of constitution of a business corporation (further to its application for constitution), consult form RE-100, Tarifs et modalités de paiement.
+For the fees payable for the certificate of constitution of a business corporation (further to its application for constitution), consult form RE-101-T, Tarifs et modalités de paiement (courtesy translation).

 Processing your application